Six Word Stories

 In 2011, I had just started a job working on a PHP-powered application (I don’t remember it using a framework, just some internal conventions), and I wanted to try CodeIgniter (version 2) as a PHP alternative to Rails.

-This began Six Word Stories being a simple tech demo.
+This began with Six Word Stories being a simple tech demo.
 I striped it back to the basics of just tables for stories and categories and anonymous publishing guarded by Recaptcha.

-This version was published but it would be the last published version.
-Side note, before this version, the project was hosted at 6ws.org, but one day I was just checking if sixworstories.com was available.
-It was, so I registered it and launched.
+Side note: before this version, the project was hosted at 6ws.org, but one day I was just checking if sixworstories.com was available.
+It was, so I registered it and launched it under a new domain.

 2012 Return to Ruby